DraftKings promo code: Get $300 in bonus bets for UFC 325 fight card, Volkanovski vs. Lopes 2 on Saturday

 DraftKings offers $300 in bonus bets for UFC 325, featuring Alexander Volkanovski vs. Diego Lopes on Saturday from Qudos Bank Arena in Sydney, Australia and streaming on Paramount+

 The latest DraftKings promo code gives new users $300 in bonus bets if your first $5 bet wins, perfect for UFC 325 on Saturday in Sydney, Australia.
 Alexander Volkanovski will defend his featherweight title against Diego Lopes in the main event, and the main UFC 325 fight card begins at 9 p.m.
 ET.
+Volkanovski is a -146 favorite (risk $146 to win $100), with Lopes at +124 (risk $100 to win $124) in the latest UFC 325 odds at DraftKings Sportsbook.
 Claim your DraftKings promo code here:

 For the full terms and conditions and how to claim the promo, read our DraftKings promo code review.